Pembrolizumab + Chemotherapy for Bladder and Prostate Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, ongoing androgen deprivation therapy and treatment for bone metastasis are allowed, and prior immunotherapy is permitted if completed more than 4 weeks before enrollment.

-What makes the drug pembrolizumab combined with chemotherapy unique for bladder and prostate cancer?
+What evidence suggests that pembrolizumab with chemotherapy might be an effective treatment for bladder and prostate cancer?

 Arnold Chin